 As a service to atrial fibrillation patients, we offer FREE downloads of our own worksheets and articles.
 We have also collected useful FREE services or downloads from others serving the atrial fibrillation community.
-Click to access or download (a new browser window will open).
+Click to access or download.

 FREE WORKSHEET: 10 Questions to Ask Before Taking Any Drug

 Before starting any drug, it’s best to educate yourself first.
 To help you, we’ve prepared the ‘Top 10 Questions’ you should ask your doctor.
 Use our FREE PDF worksheet with convenient spaces to jot down your doctor’s replies.
 Download and print as many as you need.
 Take a copy to every doctor appointment (you never know when you’ll need one).